Healthcare in Palestine

 Healthcare in the State of Palestine refers to the governmental and private healthcare providers to which residents in the claimed territory have access.
-Since 1967, there have been improvements in the access to healthcare and the overall general health conditions for residents.
-Advances in training, increased access to state-of-the-art medical technology, and various governmental provisions have allowed per-capita funding to increase, and therefore the overall health of residents in the region to increase.
-Additionally, the enhanced access to and funding from international organizations like the World Health Organization, the United Nations, the Palestinian Ministry of Health, and the World Bank Education and Health Rehabilitation Project have contributed to the current state of affairs within the healthcare segment of the Palestinian territories.
-However, while many efforts at enhancing the state of health affairs within the Palestinian territories have shown improvement, there are still efforts to be made.
-Continued efforts to recognize and address the geopolitical barriers will be necessary in order to continue to have significant success in this field.
-Finally, addressing demographic trends within the region, like differing pregnancy rates and mortality rates, will be necessary to enhance the state of health affairs that the Palestinian territories face.
-This article addresses each of these issues in more explanatory detail, giving an overview of the major legal and ethical developments in healthcare within the Palestinian territories, and discussing further obstacles that the region faces due to infrastructural and political barriers.
+Since 1967, there have been improvements in access to healthcare and the overall general health conditions for residents.
+Advances in training, increased access to state-of-the-art medical technology, and various governmental provisions have enabled per-capita funding to increase, thereby enhancing the overall health of residents in the region.
+Additionally, enhanced access to and funding from international organizations, such as the World Health Organization, the United Nations, the Palestinian Ministry of Health, and the World Bank's Education and Health Rehabilitation Project, have contributed to the current state of affairs within the healthcare sector of Palestine.

-The Human Rights Measurement Initiative finds that Palestine is fulfilling 83.8% of what it should be fulfilling for the right to health based on its level of income.
-When looking at the right to health with respect to children, Palestine achieves 97.4% of what is expected based on its current income.
-In regards to the right to health amongst the adult population, the country achieves 95.4% of what is expected based on the nation's level of income.
-Palestine falls into the "very bad" category when evaluating the right to reproductive health because the nation is fulfilling only 58.7% of what the nation is expected to achieve based on the resources (income) it has available.

-Relevant historical information
+However, while many efforts to advance the state of health affairs within Palestine have shown improvement, there is still progress not yet made.
+Continued efforts to recognize and address the geopolitical barriers will be necessary to continue to have significant success in this field.
+Addressing demographic trends within the region, like differing pregnancy rates and mortality rates, will be necessary to enhance the state of health affairs that Palestine faces.

+The Human Rights Measurement Initiative (HRMI) uses income-adjusted benchmarks to assign Palestine an overall quality of life rating of 91.4%, based on the fulfillment of core economic and social rights within Palestine.
+These include education rights at 78.4%, food access at 95.4%, health quality at 84.2%, housing at 99.0%, and work at 100%, respectively.
+The HRMI health quality scores break up into Child health, ranked at 99.4%, Adult health, ranked at 95.4%, and reproductive health, ranked at 57.7%.
+HRMI finds Palestine overall has "some way to go" to reach international standards.
+Additionally, when compared with other countries in South-East Asia, Palestine found to perform "lower than average".

+History

 Oslo Accords and the establishment of the PNA

 Between 1993 and 1995, the State of Israel and the Palestine Liberation Organization (PLO) reached a series of pacts collectively known as the Oslo Accords.
 The accords were facilitated by the international community, led by the United States and the Russian Federation.
 The accords established an autonomous Palestinian National Authority (PNA) that could administer the occupied territories.
-The accords transferred jurisdiction over Palestinians living in the Gaza Strip and the West Bank from Israel to the PNA, whose charter calls for the creation of a democratically elected Legislative Council that could write laws pertaining to the economic, security, educational and health care needs of Gaza and West Bank Palestinians.
+The accords transferred jurisdiction over Palestinians living in the Gaza Strip and the West Bank from Israel to the PNA, whose charter calls for the creation of a democratically elected Legislative Council that could write laws pertaining to the economic, security, educational, and healthcare needs of Gaza and West Bank Palestinians.